-All databases the library currently subscribes to are available remotely by using password information provided on the database page or by entering a valid MMC webmail name (your name@) and ID number when prompted.
+Most databases the library currently subscribes to are available remotely by using password information provided upon the request to registered users or by entering a valid MMC webmail name (your name@) and ID number when prompted.
 Books which are checked out can be renewed or material can be reserved via the library catalog or OPAC.

-Students use their ID cards to login and any copying done is deducted from their term print/copy allowance.
+Students use their computer logins to login to the copier/printer and any copying/printing done is deducted from their term print/copy allowance.
 Default copying is b/w but for an additional charge color copies can be produced.
 Public patrons must pay at the circulation desk for any copying done.

 Faculty may request that the library put a variety of items, such as library books, personal books, or audio visual material on reserve for specific classes.
 Faculty can set the loan periods which generally run from 2 hour in house use to one week.
 Faculty may also place selected items on electronic reserve.
 Materials should be e-mailed in Word, HTML, or plain text formats.
 E-reserves may include: syllabi, lecture notes, assignments, and web links.
 Articles or books available through select databases may also be added to your e-reserve page.
 Contact the Reserve Clerk about placing or removing reserves.

 Students requesting reserve materials should go to the Reference desk and ask for materials by professor’s name and title.
 Selected materials are available through electronic reserve.